The Accountability Amendment

 Studies indicate that hundreds of millions of dollars are lost every year to scam artists and criminals that prey on the ineptitude of the federal government.
 The Compact could greatly reduce those losses by establishing a group of professional investigators to review disbursement procedures and force appropriate changes by offending operational units.
 Today, Congress has this responsibility, but it has neither the skill set nor the time to devote to the effort.
 As a result, Congress pays lip service to the need for change, but accomplishes little.

-The occasional congressional voice that highlights government waste and ineptitude largely falls on deaf ears.
+The occasional congressional voice that highlights government waste and ineptitude falls largely on deaf ears.

-The Compact will be governed by a Board consisting of one member chosen by each state legislature, for a term to be determined.
+Governance: The Compact will be governed by a Board consisting of one member chosen by each state legislature, for a term to be determined.
 The Board may provide for selection of committees, including an executive committee, consisting of fewer than all members.

-The budget of the Compact will be funded by the federal budget and determined by procedures (to be established) designed to reconcile independence with traditional legislative control over appropriations.
+Funding: The budget of the Compact will be funded by the federal budget and determined by procedures (to be established) designed to reconcile independence with traditional legislative control over appropriations.
 Setting it as a percentage of the federal budget is one possible approach.
 If these procedures prove inadequate, the Board may request that the states provide supplementary funding.

-The primary responsibility of the Compact shall be the enforcement of the law against federal, state, and local governments, so it will have a mini-Justice Department for this purpose.
+Composition: The primary responsibility of the Compact shall be the enforcement of the law against federal, state, and local governments, so it will have a mini-Justice Department for this purpose.
 In addition, it will include a) those executive branch groups now charged with monitoring procedures within the government, and b) a few additional groups.
 Examples of groups that will be part of the Compact are the Internal Revenue Service, Federal Election Commission, General Accountability Office, Freedom of Information Act Enforcement Agency, Federal Compensation Agency, Citizen Ombudsman Office, and Office of Government Ethics.

 For an orderly transition of these transfers, they shall be scheduled by the president over a period of twenty-four (24) months.

-The Compact will develop improved procedures for operation, popular participation, and punishment and cure of abuses for the federal government.
+Means of accomplishing purpose: The Compact will develop improved procedures for operation, popular participation, and punishment and cure of abuses for the federal government.

 It will essentially be a specialized executive branch.
 The Constitution requires the President to “take Care that the Laws be faithfully executed.”
 However, execution of the laws requires execution against the government itself as well as against the citizenry at large.
 Inherent in the former duty is a conflict of interest that promotes, or at least permits, unacceptable levels of waste and illegality within the government.
 Establishment of the Compact will resolve most of that conflict of interest by empowering the new Compact with the following functions: